matrix-io/matrix-documentation/docs/API/computer-vision.md

 ```

 ## Configuration
-To facilitate communication with the hardware, define CV services must be defined in `config.yaml` before they will be available to your application.
+To facilitate communication with the hardware,  CV services must be defined in `config.yaml` before they will be available to your application.

 ```
 services: